eernstg/invariant_collection/README.md

-The corresponding example using the type `IList` differs by having a compile-time error (which means that there will not be any run-time errors because the unsafe kind of subtyping is prevented at compile tim):
+The corresponding example using the type `IList` differs by having a compile-time error (which means that there will not be any run-time errors because the unsafe kind of subtyping is prevented at compile time):

 ```dart
 void main() {